 Industry memberships

-C3 Canada holds membership in the Canadian Society of Collection Agencies (CSCA) and the Receivables Management Association of Canada (RMA).
+C3 Canada is a member of the Canadian Society of Collection Agencies (CSCA) and the Receivables Management Association of Canada (RMA).

 Source: CSCA Member Directory and RMA